aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xltm-to-xlt/_index.md

 ---
 title: Python XLTM to XLT - XLTM to XLT Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLTM to XLT in Python.
-Python Convert XLTM to XLT saveformat.
-Python XLTM to XLT format.
-Save XLTM to XLT Python.
+Convert XLTM to XLT quickly and easily with Aspose.Cells.
+Python XLTM to XLT.
+Python Save XLTM to XLT.
+Save XLTM as XLT using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLTM to XLT in Python., Python XLTM to XLT saveformat., XLTM to XLT Python., Python Convert XLTM to XLT]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLTM to XLT in Python., Save XLTM to XLT using Python., Python XLTM to XLT saveformat., XLTM to XLT Converter., Python Save XLTM as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}